-There are a few things to consider when choosing the right pot.
+There are a few things to consider when choosing your pot.
 Whether small, big, lightweight or heavy, make sure there are holes in the bottom to allow water to flow out freely.
-If there isn’t enough drainage, roots can drown and the plant will ultimately die.
+Without enough drainage, roots can drown and the plant will ultimately die.

-Pots can be of any material, i.e., terracotta, glazed or plastic pots.
-The type of pot you choose depends on your style and budget.
-Other pot options can be a bushel basket, a wooden box, or a repurposed container from a second-hand shop.
+Pots can be of any material.
+Terracotta, glazed or plastic pots will all work well.
+The type of pot you choose really just depends on your style and budget.
+Other pot options can be a bushel basket, a wooden box or a repurposed container from a second-hand shop.

 To keep plants blooming, fertilize occasionally with a water-soluble fertilizer.
-Measure the fertilizer into a watering can first then fill the can with water.
-If you use the “jet” spray from a watering nozzle, the spray will mix the fertilizer thoroughly into the water.
+Measure the fertilizer into a watering can first and then fill the can with water.
+If you use the “jet” spray from a watering nozzle to fill your watering can, the force from the spray will mix the fertilizer thoroughly into the water.

 During the growing season, encourage plants to keep blooming by pinching off flowers as they fade.
 This will also keep pots looking fresh and tidy.
 Deadheading can be done by using your fingers or with a pair of pruners or garden snips.

 Just because you are short on space or don’t have the time to tend to a huge garden or yard doesn’t mean you can’t enjoy beautiful plants, herbs and flowers.
 Planting in pots is the best of both worlds; it’s easy to grow gorgeous plants with little time, space and effort.